-Plenty of online tools can help you in your search, and you should take advantage of them, but we're talking about your home, and that's personal.
+Plenty of online tools can help you in your search (and you should take advantage of them), but we're talking about one of the biggest financial transactions in your life — and that's personal.
 The vast majority of homebuyers prefer a face-to-face or teleconference meeting before hiring a real estate professional.
-How do you narrow the field, which might include thousands of candidates in a large metropolitan area, to just a few?
+But how exactly do you narrow the field — which might include thousands of candidates in a large metropolitan area — to just a few?
 For that, you can take advantage of a number of online and offline resources.

 Get Preapproved First

-Not being a Realtor® doesn't mean a real estate agent isn't professional or ethical.
-The difference is akin to having your car repaired by a licensed mechanic or a local handyperson who charges less.
+Not being a REALTOR® doesn't mean a real estate agent isn't professional or ethical.
+But the difference is akin to having your car repaired by a licensed mechanic or a local handyperson who charges less.
 Your car gets fixed either way, but if something goes wrong a few days later, the licensed mechanic is more likely to take responsibility and follow up because you can file a complaint with the licensing agency.

 Get Personal Referrals

 The most common way to find a real estate agent is by word of mouth.
 Ask your neighbors, work colleagues and extended family members, especially those who have recently bought or sold a home, for recommendations.
 A personal referral, especially from someone you trust, carries a lot of weight, but there's one caveat: You're just asking for conflicts of interest if you hire friends or family members.
 It's better to keep your business and personal relationships separate.